-The bill provides new and additional funding to several key county mental MORE RESOURCES health and substance abuse programs.
-This includes \$600 million for the FOR MENTAL Certified Community Behavioral Health Centers (CCBHCs) Program, which HEALTH & helps counties and other local entities provide a comprehensive range of SUBSTANCE ABUSE mental health and substance use disorder services to vulnerable individuals.
+The bill provides new and additional funding to several key county mental health and substance abuse programs.
+This includes \$600 million for the Certified Community Behavioral Health Centers (CCBHCs) Program, which helps counties and other local entities provide a comprehensive range of mental health and substance use disorder services to vulnerable individuals.

 The agreement also provides \$1.7 billion in additional grant funding under the substance abuse treatment and prevention block grant program, \$1.7 in additional grant funding for the community mental health services block grant program and \$50 million for suicide prevention activities.

+SECURES EMERGENCY COMMUNICATIONS SYSTEM

-The legislation helps bolster local emergency response efforts by SECURES strengthening language in Section 6 of the Wireless Communications and EMERGENCY Public Safety Act of 1999 to help prevent states from diverting local 911 fees COMMUNICATIONS and creates the "Interagency Strike Force to End 911 Fee or Charge SYSTEM diversion by states including criminal penalties.
+The legislation helps bolster local emergency response efforts by strengthening language in Section 6 of the Wireless Communications and Public Safety Act of 1999 to help prevent states from diverting local 911 fees and creates the "Interagency Strike Force to End 911 Fee or Charge Diversion" that will examine how the federal government can best end fee diversion by states including criminal penalties.

 Additionally, the package includes the Don't Break Up the T-Band Act of 2020 (H.R.
 451), which repeals Section 6103 of the Middle Class Tax Relief and Job Creation Act of 2012 that would otherwise require local emergency communications networks to relocate to another portion of the spectrum during the middle of this pandemic.

-BOOSTS RESOURCES FOR FARMERS The proposal provides \$100 million for the Local Agriculture Market Program (LAMP).
+BOOSTS RESOURCES FOR FARMERS

+The proposal provides \$100 million for the Local Agriculture Market Program (LAMP).
 Created in the 2018 Farm Bill, LAMP combined two existing food production and promotion programs: the Farmers Market and Local Food Promotion Program (FMLFPP) and Value-Added Producers Grant Program (VAPG).
 Investments in the LAMP program would help bolster local food systems across the country.

 The legislation also includes \$75 million for the Farming Opportunities, Training and Outreach Program, which would provide socially disadvantaged and veteran farmers with technical and financial assistance for farm ownership and operations.

 Additionally, the package provides \$28 million for a state block grant program to help support farm stress programs and connect individuals in the farming community with stress and mental health assistance.

-INCREASES FUNDING FOR BROADBAND The legislation provides \$300 million towards the Broadband Infrastructure Program to deploy broadband in underserved areas through public/private partnerships.
-FUNDING FOR Program to deploy broadband in underserved areas through public/private FUNDING FOR BROADBAND Program to deploy broadband in underserved areas through public/private partnerships.
-The package also allocates \$3.2 billion to the Federal Communication Commission's (FCC) Emergency Broadband Connectivity Fund, which includes a \$50 monthly stipend to help households pay for internet service during the FUNDING FOR BROADBAND Program to deploy broadband in underserved areas through public/private partnerships.
+INCREASES FUNDING FOR BROADBAND SERVICES

+The legislation provides \$300 million towards the Broadband Infrastructure Program to deploy broadband in underserved areas through public/private partnerships.

 The package also allocates \$3.2 billion to the Federal Communication Commission's (FCC) Emergency Broadband Connectivity Fund, which includes a \$50 monthly stipend to help households pay for internet service during the COVID-19 pandemic.

 Exacerbated by the COVID-19 pandemic, the digital divide continues to impact counties of all sizes.
-Nearly two-thirds (65 percent) of U.S. counties experience the internet at speeds below minimum standards set by the FCC, with that number even higher in rural America where 77 percent of counties determine how to expand access to broadband internet access service and technical assistance in anchor communities.
+Nearly two-thirds (65 percent) of U.S. counties experience the internet at speeds below minimum standards set by the FCC, with that number even higher in rural America where 77 percent of counties operate below the FCC standard.

+The bill provides \$65 million for the FCC to fully fund the Broadband DATA Act (S. 1822/H.R.
+4229) - a major legislative priority for NACo - which requires the FCC to collect more granular broadband coverage data and develop a broadband map depicting the availability of broadband services throughout the country.

+The package establishes the "Office of Minority Broadband Initiatives" within the National Telecommunications and Information Administration (NTIA) to collaborate with federal agencies, state, local and tribal governments to determine how to expand access to broadband internet access service and technical assistance in anchor communities.
 Additionally, it creates the "Connecting Minority Communities Pilot Program" for eligible recipients in communities to purchase broadband internet service, equipment or to hire and train information technology personnel.